-P The undersigned holder of shares of Common Stock of Unifirst Corporation hereby appoints ALDO A. CROATTI, RONALD D. CROATTI and DONALD J. EVANS, and each of them, proxies with power of substitution to vote on behalf of the undersigned at the Annual Meeting of Shareholders of UniFirst Corporation 0 to be held at the offices of Goodwin.
-Procter & Hoar, 2nd Floor Conference

-0 to be held at the offices of Goodwin, Procter & Hoar, 2nd Floor Conference Center, 53 State Street, Boston, Massachusetts 02109, on Tuesday, January 10, 1995 at 10:00 o'clock in the forenoon, and at any adjournment thereof,

-- hereby granting full power and authority to act on behalf of the Y undersigned at this meeting and at any adjournment thereof.
-In their - discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment thereof.
-The undersigned hereby revokes any proxy previously given and acknowledges receipt of the Notice of Annual Meeting and Proxy Statement and a copy of the Annual Report for the fiscal year ended August 27, 1994.
+The undersigned holder of shares of Common Stock of UniFirst Corporation hereby appoints ALDO A. CROATTI, RONALD D. CROATTI and DONALD J. EVANS, and each of them, proxies with power of substitution to vote on behalf of the undersigned at the Annual Meeting of Shareholders of UniFirst Corporation to be held at the offices of Goodwin, Procter & Hoar, 2nd Floor Conference Center, 53 State Street, Boston, Massachusetts 02109, on Tuesday, January 9, 1996 at 10:00 o'clock in the forenoon, and at any adjournment thereof, hereby granting full power and authority to act on behalf of the undersigned at this meeting and at any adjournment thereof.
+In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment thereof.
+The undersigned hereby revokes any proxy previously given and acknowledges receipt of the Notice of Annual Meeting and Proxy Statement and a copy of the Annual Report for the fiscal year ended August 26, 1995.